 Will you be adjusting your operating hours?

-For stores with shorter operating hours than 9 a.m. until 9 p.m., customers and patients should visit our store locator for specific store and pharmacy hours.
+Certain stores have updated operating hours to best meet the needs of the communities they serve.
+Customers and patients should visit our store locator for specific store and pharmacy hours.

 How are you supporting seniors during this time?